MWFK/Market_Prediction-Building_Trading_Strategies/README.md

 ##### I have created this repo during my participation in Jane Street Market Prediction hosted on Kaggle.
 https://www.kaggle.com/c/jane-street-market-prediction

-##### I have created a reference for interesting notebooks that I have consulted, or built my models on it.
+##### I have created a reference for interesting notebooks that I have consulted, or built my models around them, references are provided within each notebook.

 ##### I have kept some of my work private on both Kaggle and Github for research purpose.